 Estate Planning is the planning process by which an individual or family arrange the transfer of assets in the event that an individual is unable to manage their affairs during their lifetime or in the event of death.
 The primary purpose of estate planning is to preserve the maximum amount of wealth for the intended beneficiaries while providing maximum flexibility prior to death.
 The Evans Williams Law Group, LLC will assist our clients in developing the appropriate Estate Plan or Family Plan that meets and satisfies their needs and goals.

 We serve as general counsel to various business entities.
 As general counsel, our firm performs services involving corporate and/or other governmentally required filings, reviews, drafts, and negotiates contracts and commitments, litigates contract matters, and monitors contract compliance and agreements.
 The Evans Williams Law Group, LLC also assists our clients in choosing and selecting the appropriate business entity to achieve their personal and business goals.
 In the event your business must petition or defend a breach of contract matter, our litigators are prepared to advocate for you.

-Probate: Decedent and Guardianship Estates
+Probate: Decedent Estates